amnoah/sharkbyte-scoreboard/ReadMe.md

 - Unlimited characters on 1.18+.
 - 40-character limit on 1.8 - 1.17.2.
 - Simple and lightweight.
-- Can hide score numbers on 1.20.3+.
+- Can modify left-aligned and right-aligned text separately (1.20.3+).

 NOTE: This project will primarily be maintained for 1.20.3+.
 Versions beneath the UpdateScore packet rewrite may not receive support.